ellioman/ShaderProject/README.md

 Everything in this repository is meant to be educational so don't hesitate to whatever you find useful in here (Wouldn't mind getting a "hey look at what we did with your shader" notification though :).

-If you have any questions, something to contribute or just want to chat then feel free hit me up on  [Twitter](https://twitter.com/ellioman) or ellioman at ellioman.com
+If you have any questions, something to contribute or just want to chat then feel free hit me up on  [Twitter](https://twitter.com/ellioman) or by email: ellioman at ellioman.com

 ### List of Projects in this Repository ###